jacobemery/linux1-ansible-lab/README.md

-# Welcome to the Ansible on IBM zSystems Hands-on Lab!
+# Welcome to the Ansible on IBM LinuxONE Hands-on Lab!
 ## Here you will find the [instructions](./instructions/) for a hands-on Ansible lab created by Jacob Emery from IBM's Washington Systems Center.

 ## [Let's get started!](./instructions/1_register.md)